RueLee/-TF2-Set-Countdown-Timer/README.md

 # -TF2-Set-Countdown-Timer
-Allows player to set a countdown timer.
+This plugin allows player to set a countdown timer.

 **Required plugin:**